 Academic misconduct undermines the values of honesty, trust, respect, fairness, and responsibility that we expect in this class.
 Carleton University provides supports such as academic integrity workshops to ensure, as far as possible, that all students understand the norms and standards of academic integrity that we expect you to uphold.
-Your teaching team has a responsibility to ensure that their application of the Academic Integrity Policy upholds the university's collective commitments to fairness, equity, and integrity. (adapted from Carleton University's Academic Integrity Policy, 2021).

-Examples of actions that do not adhere to Carleton's Academic Integrity Policy include: • Plagiarism • Accessing unauthorized sites for assignments or tests • Unauthorized collaboration on assignment and exam
+Your teaching team has a responsibility to ensure that their application of the Academic Integrity Policy upholds the university's collective commitments to fairness, equity, and integrity.
+Examples of actions that do not adhere to Carleton's Academic Integrity Policy include: • Plagiarism • Accessing unauthorized sites for assignments or tests • Unauthorized collaboration on assignment and exam.

-Sanctions for not abiding by Carleton's Academic Integrity Policy

-A student who has not adhered to Carleton's Academic Integrity Policy may be subject to one of several sanctions:
+Sanctions for not abiding by Carleton's Academic Integrity Policy: A student who has not adhered to Carleton's Academic Integrity Policy may be subject to one of several sanctions: